EduCodeBe/sec2016/_posts/2016-01-01-debriefing.md

 | Europe           |  17.86%              |
 | Earth            |   4.34%              |

-**Our feeling:**
+**Our feelings:**
 <br>
-Definitively not figures of a typical international conference but it proves that setting English as talks language is a good way to have more than **20% of attendees (and often speakers) from outside of France**.
+Definitively not the numbers of a typical international conference but it proves that setting English as the talks language is a good way to have more than **20% of attendees (and often speakers) from outside of France**.

 ### Personal vs Professional

-We often use to say that the Security Track attendees are *not exactly* the same than the regular RMLL public.
+We often used to say that the Security Track attendees are *not exactly* the same as the regular RMLL public.
 In order to add some facts to this feeling, we tried to know if our attendees were backed by their company to come or not.

 <div data-figure="chart" data-type="line" data-series="columns" data-focus="chart"></div>